mikaelbr/bacon-love/exercises/13_flatmaps/problem.md

 Still continuing our example of the river Nidelva.
-Some data specialists have been taking water level samples from a specific point on the river, but the format is a bit weird, and we need to transform the data to a linear stream of water levels.
+Some data specialists have been taking water level samples from a specific point on the river, but the data format is hard to work with, and we need to transform the data to a linear stream of water levels.
 This is the format the data specialists stored the data as:

 ```